15+ Easy Diwali Recipes (Snacks + Sweets)

 Diwali dinner party menu and ideas

 Planning to throw a party for Diwali?
 Get recipes, sample menus, ideas for a potluck, and loads of tips/tricks to make your next party a huge success!
-Check out this Indian dinner party planning post.
+Check out this post on Indian dinner party menu ideas.